easyops-cn/next-core/etc/brick-kit.api.md

 // src/developHelper.ts:28:3 - (ae-forgotten-export) The symbol "_dev_only_loadEditorBricks" needs to be exported by the entry point index.d.ts
 // src/developHelper.ts:29:3 - (ae-forgotten-export) The symbol "_dev_only_loadDynamicBricksInBrickConf" needs to be exported by the entry point index.d.ts
 // src/developHelper.ts:30:3 - (ae-forgotten-export) The symbol "_dev_only_getFakeKernel" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:31:3 - (ae-forgotten-export) The symbol "_dev_only_checkoutContext" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:31:3 - (ae-forgotten-export) The symbol "_dev_only_checkoutTplContext" needs to be exported by the entry point index.d.ts

 ```